 For the most part, it proves a joyous and rewarding subterranean journey, brimming with the charismatic wit so commonly associated with Gilbert’s output.

 Each character, of which range between the cowardly Knight through to a lonely Hillbilly, wishes to quest into the labyrinthine depths, where it is promised that those who surpass the challenges pitted against them may claim whatever they desire most.

 What incites interest most is that each character has their own tale to tell, ominous cave paintings scattered throughout your journey presenting separate pieces of artwork that reveal dark secrets of their past.
-These in turn having lead them to seek the cave’s treasures in quelling their own ambitions.
+These, in turn, have led them to seek The Cave‘s treasures in quelling their own ambitions.